rapid-research/nc_pr_virtual_workshop/schedule/session_iii_2021_wkshp_sched.md

 What are the next steps; how to rely on each other?
 Networking within disciplines
 Create an email listserv, Slack group, LinkedIn group, or Facebook group?

+Project supported by the following grants from the National Science Foundation: RAPID: Collaborative Research: Building Digital Infrastructure and Communities to Assess Risk of Drinking Water Hazards Caused by Hurricanes.
+NSF CBET Awards to University of Washington Award 1902600 and RENCI Award 1902537